Peace, Justice and Strong Institutions

 Civilian Service – Vital against Corona

-Israel’s National Civilian Service stepped up when most needed during the first coronavirus wave.
+Israel’s National-Civic Service stepped up when most needed during the first coronavirus wave.
 The current second wave outbreak has already reinforced the importance of strengthening the country’s civilian service role in assisting efforts to protect the most vulnerable.

-This point was driven home in a July 16 “Haaretz” oped (in Hebrew) by Reuven Pinsky, head of Israel’s National Civilian Service Authority.
+This point was driven home in a July 16 “Haaretz” oped (in Hebrew) by Reuven Pinsky, head of Israel’s Authority for National-Civic Service.
 In an article entitled “We Already Have the Societal Vaccination Against Corona,” Pinsky reflects on the Israeli experience during the first wave:

 “We consolidated a list of new tasks in which our manpower’s value added would find its greatest expression.
 Concomitantly, we set in motion volunteers in their own community systems, where they could provide a quick response,” he writes.
 “Civilian service volunteers in the Arab and Druze communities made a particularly significant contribution to the country during the coronavirus crisis; Haredi (ultra-orthodox Jewish – SII) civilian service participants were behind the ‘poster commando’ which proved – empirically – to be the most effective method to prevent infection within their community.”